 I felt very satisfied as I built out my site.
 I had the same ability to create content as my previous site hosts gave me but with the added capability to use source control and finely tune my site.

 I now feel that I’ve made the template my own, and I will continue adding content.
 Another next step is to link my domain name to GitHub Pages.
-I didn’t directly mirror the permalinks in my old sites so I know that some of the content will break.
+I didn’t directly mirror every permalink in my old sites so I know that some of the content will break.
 However, I like my current permalink section a lot better, and I needed an excuse to update my old content.

 There’s one next step that really excites me.
 I’ve been editing my site directly in the GitHub web interface because it’s easy to do.
 However, I will eventually create a local Jekyll site on my MacBook and push my changes up to GitHub.
 That will allow me to do proper source control.